DeeJay-17/DeeJay-17/README.md

 ## About Me

 - 🌱 I’m currently deepening my knowledge in Machine Learning and AI.
-- 🤖 I have experience in building an Investment Robo-Advisor and predicting loan delinquency rates.
 - 🛠️ I'm proficient in Python, TensorFlow, and various other ML libraries.
 - 💬 Ask me about Data Science, Time Series Forecasting, or anything related to Machine Learning!